 VIS has five assemblies (section 4).
-Three of the five VIS assemblies, the focal plane, the shutter and the calibration unit, are supported by the payload module structure in the space below the telescope with separate interfaces to the structure.
-The other two modules are located in the warm service module.
+Three of the five VIS assemblies - the focal plane, the shutter and the calibration unit - are supported by the Payload Module structure in the space below the telescope with separate interfaces to the structure.
+These are shown in Figure 1.
+The other two modules are located in the warm Service Module.
 Besides the normal requirements for withstanding launch stresses, the positioning of the focal plane with respect to the telescope focus is the most critical mechanical interface.

-A cold environment ~150K is provided in the Euclid payload module to facilitate the operation of the VIS CCDs, which show optimum charge transfer efficiency at this temperature (see section 6.1).
-On the other hand, for reasons of device operating conditions, the CCD detection chain electronics must be maintained at a temperature of 250K.
-To provide the two different temperature regimes, two radiators to space are provided by the spacecraft, one for the focal plane and the other for the detection chain electronics.
+A cold environment ~150K is provided in the Euclid Payload Module to facilitate the operation of the VIS CCDs, which show optimum charge transfer efficiency at this temperature (see section 6.1).
+On the other hand, for reasons of device operating conditions, the CCD detection chain electronics must be maintained at a temperature of $\geq$ 250K.
+To provide the two different temperature regimes, a radiator to space is provided by the spacecraft for the detection chain electronics.
+The detector plane is cooled by radiation into the cold Payload Module.